 All students take ARTV 10100 Visual Language: On Images, ARTV 10200 Visual Language: On Objects, or ARTV 10300 Visual Language: On Time and Space in the first two years of their studies.
 At least six of the courses beyond the general education requirement in the arts must be drawn from the second level of studio-based offerings (studio art courses numbered 21000 and above).
 Please note that only courses that are primarily focused on art making can be applied toward this requirement.
 Students may take up to two studio-based independent study courses (ARTV 29700 Independent Study in Visual Arts) toward their six studio requirements.
 Two of the remaining three electives may include any intellectually consistent combination of visual arts studio courses, visual arts critical and theory courses, and any other relevant offerings in the College.
 One elective must be a 20000-level (not meeting the general education requirement in the arts) course in Art History (ARTH).

-Students should take ARTV 29600 Studio Project - I early in their program, ideally in the second or third year.
-ARTV 29850 Studio Project - II is often taken in the fourth year, but may be taken earlier.
+Students may take ARTV 29600 Studio Project - I as early as the Spring Quarter of their second year, provided that they have already taken at least two ARTV studio courses numbered 21000 and above.
+ARTV 29850 Studio Project - II is often taken in the fourth year, but may be taken in the third year.
 Students in the studio track are required to take an additional course, ARTV 29900 Studio Project - III, which serves as a critical forum to prepare for the thesis exhibition in the spring.
-ARTV 29900 Studio Project - III is only offered in Winter Quarter.
+ARTV 29900 Studio Project - III is only offered in Winter Quarter and is only open to students in the studio track.
 The Studio Project series must be taken in sequence; students who are planning to study abroad should plan ahead so that they can complete the sequence in order prior to graduation.

 Summary of Requirements for Majors